 1. Wash With the Right Suds

 Even though hand dishwashing liquid is a great degreaser, it’s not the thing to use on your vehicle’s finish.
 Yes, it removes dirt, grease and old wax.
 But it also sucks important oils right out of the paint’s finish.
 Use it repeatedly and you shorten the life of your paint job.
 Instead of dish soap, use a cleaner formulated for vehicles (available at any auto parts store).
 We recommend Meguiars Deep Crystal Car Wash in stock now at Pete’s Paint.
-Once you’ve mixed the suds, go one step further—fill a second bucket for clean rinse water.
+Once you’ve mixed the suds, go one step further-fill a second bucket for clean rinse water.
 Use it to rinse the wash mitt often.
 That will remove most of the road grit from the mitt to prevent micro scratches.
 An even better option is the Grit Guard.
 This plastic grid sits in the bottom of a 5-gallon wash bucket and stabilizes the water.
-Contamination and particles settle to the bottom of the bucket and the clean wash water remains at the top.

 2. Buy the Right Equipment